imanel/hosts_updater/README.md

 # Hosts Updater

-This script indends to help manage large collection of blacklisted domains.
-It's best to describe it as replacement for adblock, but instead of slowing down your browser it blocks domains of ad and scam websites at DNS level.
+This script intends to help manage large collection of blacklisted domains.
+It's best to describe it as a replacement for adblock, but instead of slowing down your browser it blocks domains of ad and scam websites at DNS level.

 ## Quick start guide